01 Beginning Notes

 8. Fire of your friendship

 For reasons I can’t remember I went home from college for a brief visit towards the end of my last term there.
 On the way back I saw a railside fire from the train.
-This resonated with feelings of leaving and not seeing friends again, but still carrying their friendship somehow.
-Chris Salter and I performed this at a party not long after.
-The recording I have contains my pretentious introduction: on the upside it has Chris’s very musical contribution.
+This resonated with feelings of leaving and not seeing friends again, but still somehow carrying their friendship.
+A friend and I performed this not long after.
+A recording of that occasion contains my pretentious introduction: on the upside it has my friend’s very musical contribution.

 9. I Corinthians 13